 Unlike WW, with its points system, Noom counts calories.
 Depending on how fast or slow you choose in the app to lose weight will determine the amount of calories Noom gives you -- in addition to the other vitals you input.
 Noom suggests experimenting to find a good balance for you.

-Noom is pricier than WW: It costs $59 per month, but you get all of the features mentioned above for your dollar.
+Noom is pricier than WW: It costs $60 per month, but you get all of the features mentioned above for your dollar.
 You can also choose to buy months in "bulk" to help save money -- two to eight months, or annually.

+WW has been around longer, but Noom has a lot of promise.
+It went beyond "Eat this, don't eat this" and incorporated an educational element for sustaining healthy habits.
+It's a bit more expensive but includes more features.
 Both apps seemed to have learned a bit from each other as well -- WW has taken on some of Noom's more quirky, millennial-focused features and Noom has toned down some of the rigidity of its program (like weighing in every day).

 Scientific studies back up both programs: A 2016 study published in the journal Nature examined nearly 36,000 Noom users and found that the app drove sustained weight loss in 78% of people across a nine-month period.
 A 2017 study published in The Lancet journal found that out of a test group who struggled with obesity, 57% lost weight on WW compared to 42% on another weight loss program.